 The wood, exposed for years to sun, rain, and tempest, showed all its fibres, exhibited all it rugosities and knottiness, revealed every part of its resistant structure, was denuded, was consumed, was white like a tibia or shining like silver or grayish like silex, acquired a special character and significance, an imprint just as distinct as that of a person on whom old age and suffering have achieved their cruel work.

 Once, until the last century, the nets were plunged into the water to catch fish.

 Those were the times when the seas were a source of life and richness for many.

 Overfishing has eroded the basis of marine life and the fishing industry has engulfed itself.
 Today the harsh life of fishermen hardly provide sustainment, don’t even think of richness!

-The carelessness of humans makes maybe more damages than the weather.
-About 20 years ago most part of the trabocchi along the coast of Abruzzo was at risk of collapsing.
+The carelessness of humans makes maybe more damage than the weather.
+About 20 years ago most parts of the trabucchi along the coast of Abruzzo was at risk of collapsing.
 Some of them actually collapsed.
 One of the collapsed ones was the Trabocco del Turchino.
 Unfortunately, it was exactly the one described by D’ Annunzio.

 At that point, somebody had a bright idea.

 Now, think of a medium-sized ship about to sail.
 You sit on the main bridge for dinner, overlooking the purple and blue horizon and the dark sea below you.

 Just don’t look back, and you won’t see the footbridge connecting the wooden structure to the mainland.
 This way your dream can remain intact for the whole evening!